Fescron/universal-jlink-adapter/README.md

 ## 1 - Adapter functionality

-Aside from the ability to easily make connections to target boards using the well-labeled pinout and corresponding functionality of both output-headers, the following paragraphs will give more information regarding additional features this adapter can provide.
+Aside from the ability to easily make connections to target boards using the well-labeled pinout and corresponding functionality of both output-headers, the following paragraphs give more information regarding additional features this adapter can provide.

 <br/>

 :pencil: **Note:** The pinout silkscreen has the following syntax:

-- `... | ...`: The same (J-Link) pin has different SWD or JTAG functionality
+- `... | ...`: The same (J-Link debugger) pin has different SWD or JTAG functionality
 - `... / ...`: A jumper can be used to route one or the other signal to this pin
 - `(...)`: This pin-signal deviates from the default SWD or JTAG pinout